 Asnuntuck Community College (60 points)

 Whether a student wants to work in education or social services, they can do so by earning an associate’s from Asnuntuck Community College.
 It prepares students for careers in addiction and mental health counseling, as well as early intervention and gerontology.
-Many graduates of this school go on to work with those suffering from a variety of physical or emotional problems.
+Students work in a variety of locations with diverse populations.
+As part of their required Field Work 1 course, students may choose to become certified as Sexual Assault Crisis Counselors in the State of Connecticut.
+They also offer the only public/private bachelor’s completion program onsite at Asnuntuck in coordination with Elms College.
+Students graduating with their AS may complete their BSW within 20 months and can earn advanced standing in an MSW program.

 Allan Hancock College (80 points)